ericmedvet/slides/intro-ml-er-2223/01-intro.md

 The written test consists of few ($\\approx$ 6) questions, some with medium-length answer, some with short answer, to be done in 1h.

-The project consists in the design, development, and assessment of a ML system dealing with one "problem" chosen among a few options ([examples](https://medvet.inginf.units.it/teaching/2223-intro-ml-er/project/)).
+The project consists in the design, development, and assessment of an ML system dealing with one "problem" chosen among a few options ([examples](https://medvet.inginf.units.it/teaching/2223-intro-ml-er/project/)).
 - **the student delivers a description, not the software**
 - the description is evaluated for **clarity**, technical soundness, (amount of) results
 - may be done in group